taha5322/OCR/README.md

 # OCR
 Optical Character Recognition app.
-Allows the user to scan a picture and converts it to text The following is a picture of what the user's screen looks like:
+Allows the user to scan a picture and converts it to text<br>
+The following is a picture of what the user's screen looks like:
 The top 70% of the screen is what the camera sees.
 The bottom part where it says: "Bring a romantic starry night" is the output for that picture